PrashanthKumarGurram/Flash/README.md

 # FLASH

-FLASH is a simple compiler build on C# dotnet core.
+FLASH is a compiler built on C# dotnet core.